OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

 The following example shows the results of the `getAsync` call that retrieves the recurrence for a series.

 > [!NOTE]
-> In this example, the `seriesTimeObject` is a placeholder for the JSON representing the `recurrence.seriesTime` property.
+> In this example, `seriesTimeObject` is a placeholder for the JSON representing the `recurrence.seriesTime` property.
 You should use the [`SeriesTime`][SeriesTime link] methods to get the recurrence date and time properties.

 ```json
 {